 The entire world knows that Brian Deer “proved” that Wakefield, et. al, were frauds, and that the MMR vaccine did not cause autism.

-What the world does not know is that Dr Wakefield’s study never claimed that the MMR vaccine caused autism, and that the science of his paper was quite sound.
+What the world does not know is that Dr Wakefield’s study never claimed that the MMR vaccine caused autism, but reported that they seemed to find a connection that required further studies.
+And the world refused to accept that the science of his paper was quite sound.

 Furthermore, in 2012, one of the doctors on Wakefield’s team won his High Court appeal, with the Judge in the case quashing the General Medical Council’s findings.
 Though retired, Professor John Walker-Smith got his license to practice medicine returned to him, and a third doctor, Professor Simon Murch, was also cleared.